A trip to Hoy in Orkney

 In 1933 peat diggers found Betty Corrigal’s grave by mistake and soldiers during the Second World War repeated this mistake.
 Since then Betty Corrigal’s grave has been properly marked and a funeral service was conducted.
 The grave is now visited regularly; a forgotten soul receiving kindness she never felt during her life.

-Scapa Flow Visitor Centre and Museum
+Scapa Flow Museum

-At Lyness, in a Second World War pump house is the Scapa Flow Visitor Centre and Museum, and it’s the best place to visit if you have any interest in wartime Orkney.
+At Lyness, in a Second World War pump house is the Scapa Flow Museum, and it’s the best place to visit if you have any interest in wartime Orkney.
 80 years ago, Scapa Flow was a navel base, and there was a massive influx of military personnel in Hoy.
 You’ll see watchtowers, pictures houses and other remnants from that conflict littered around the island.

 The Longhope Lifeboat Museum